 Our advice is to make your decision and stick with it.
 Moreover, do not hire any company to do a loan modification for you because you can request it yourself without paying anybody.
 Many loan modification companies are scammers.

 Why Might a Short Sale Be Preferred Over a Loan Modification?

 Homeowners who would prefer to get out from underwater may prefer to do a short sale in-lieu-of a loan modification.
 A short sale means the bank will accept a reduced payoff and release the loan.
 If your home is worth dramatically less than the amount owed, it might make more sense to do a short sale and be relieved of the burdened debt.
 Here are other factors to consider:

 - After 3 years of maintaining credit, if prices remain stable, homeowners may qualify to buy another home after a short sale with a mortgage and a payment that is affordable.

 - Both a loan modification and a short sale may affect credit.
 But either solution is generally better than a foreclosure.

 - Many loan modifications call for an adjustable rate payment than could increase every year after the initial 5 years of fixed-rate payments have passed.

-- Most of the short sale listings I sell in Sacramento involve sellers who were denied a loan modification.
+- Most of the short sale listings the author sells in Sacramento involve sellers who were denied a loan modification.